U.S. Route 395 in Washington: Oregon to Pasco

 When US 395 was extended southwest from Spokane into Oregon in the 1930s, it followed existing U.S. Highways - US 730 and US 410 - between the state line and Pasco; it was not realigned to the more direct route via Kennewick until 1985.
 However, the road from Plymouth to Kennewick, cutting off a bend in the Columbia River, had existed (as a county road) since the early days of the state highway system, and was improved by the 1930s.
 The Washington State Legislature added the roadway to the state highway system in 1943 as part of a Maryhill-Kennewick branch of Primary State Highway 8.
 (The main route of PSH 8 turned northeast from Maryhill to Buena via US 97.)

 The Kennewick portion was later upgraded to a limited-access road, with signalized intersections.
 The cloverleaf interchange with SR 240 was replaced by a roundabout with access ramps in 2009.
-The southernmost intersection, at Ridgeline Road in Southridge, was replaced by an overpass that opened in October 2022.
-It is planned to be fully converted into an interchange in 2023 at a cost of $22.5 million.
+The southernmost intersection, at Ridgeline Drive in Southridge, was replaced by an overpass that opened in October 2022.
+It was fully converted into an interchange in 2023 at a cost of $22.5 million.